-2020 has been a year that made us feel deeply human.
+2020 was a year that made us feel a deep vulnerability, as humans, and especially as parents.

-A global pandemic coming fast on the heels of Hurricane Dorian brought unprecedented social change.
+In this region, a global pandemic fast on the heels of Hurricane Dorian brought unprecedented social change.
 Though war, natural disasters, famine, migration, even plagues have occurred throughout human history, it has been a very long time since the very underpinnings of society have been universally disrupted.

 Interestingly, 2020 makes exactly two hundred years since the Industrial Revolution.
 1820 marked the beginning of an era when families left farms for factories, and the country for city life.